 Day 3 – 6 – Service Work & Cultural Activities

-The next four days are dedicated to work on the service project.
+The next four days are dedicated to working on the service project.
 Students and host teachers will enjoy a delicious breakfast with their homestay families each morning and then will head off to the worksite.

 The service work will most likely be within the same homestay community making the commute easy.
 Our guides, the project’s foreman, and other community members will be there to greet the group and collaborate on the project.
 Many times there are a variety of sub-projects that need to be accomplished, so students are split into subgroups and rotate through the different projects so as to experience each of them.

 Lunch will be enjoyed either at the service project site or back at your homestays.
-After your six to eight hour work day, you will return to your homestays to rest and enjoy a “cafecito” or afternoon snack and a little “siesta”.
+After your six to eight-hour work day, you will return to your homestays to rest and enjoy a “cafecito” or afternoon snack and a little “siesta”.

 In the evenings, there are cultural events planned.
 Your group will participate in Costa Rican traditional cooking lessons, dance lessons, and “manualidades” (an arts-n-craft project).